Aliens: Fireteam Elite: Development and release

 Cold Iron Studios was founded in 2015 by a team consisting of former Cryptic Studios employees, who had previously made titles such as City of Heroes and Star Trek Online.
 It was acquired by FoxNext Games in March 2019.
 FoxNext was a mobile game publisher, and intended to use Cold Iron's new Aliens game to expand its portfolio to include larger scale AAA projects.
 FoxNext was later acquired by Disney, which sold off the studio to Scopely, which then subsequently sold Cold Iron to Daybreak Game Company.

 The game was released on August 24, 2021, on PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X and Series S. The first paid expansion, titled Pathogen, was released on August 30, 2022.
 The expansion introduces three new missions, eight new weapons, additional outfits, perks, emotes and accessories, as well as new enemy types inspired by those from Alien: Covenant.

+The Cloud version for the Nintendo Switch was shut down on August 5, 2026.